 Today, the VA Home Loan still plays a vital role for Veterans.
 With nearly 8 out of 10 VA Loan borrowers unable to qualify for conventional financing, the VA Loan Guaranty program continues to play a vital role in the economy, helping veterans, service members, and surviving spouses receive competitive financing with unmatched benefits.

 National Guard and selected Reserve members may also qualify.
 Check your eligibility with a qualified VA Loan Specialist if you have any questions.

-However, VA Loans reduce the risk for lenders even when a borrower's credit isn't perfect.
+However, with the VA Loan, lenders see reduced risk, even when a borrower's credit isn't perfect.
 Every VA Loan comes with a guarantee from the Department of Veterans Affairs for up to 25 percent of the loan amount.
 Because of that guarantee, lenders know that at least that amount will be covered in the unlikely case that a homeowner defaults, meaning the lender takes on less risk.
 This is why using a VA Loan to finance a home usually equates to getting a better interest rate compared to other programs.

+In addition to the length of the loan, qualifying for a low rate mortgage is dependent upon your individual financial situation.
 The rate you receive may very well differ from the interest rate offered to a different borrower.
-This is due to a number of things, such as your credit, the VA Loan type and the housing market.
+This is due to a number of things, such as your credit, the VA Loan type and the current market conditions.

 For those who qualify, there is no better loan program on the market today for those who want to pay little to nothing down than a VA mortgage.
 There’s simply nothing that compares and is a reward for those who serve our country.